sraynitjsr/Apache_Kafka_From_Scratch/kafka-basics.md

 ###### Use the Kafka console consumer to read and process data from the topic via => bin/kafka-console-consumer.sh --topic my-topic --bootstrap-server localhost:9092
 ###### This command will display messages from the "my-topic" topic as they are produced.

+#### 8. Building a Kafka Producer and Consumer in Code:

+###### To build a Kafka producer and consumer in our choosen programming language of like Java, GoLang or others, we will need to use the Kafka client libraries.

+###### These libraries provide APIs to interact with Kafka topics and messages.